andrauritu/HackatonBEST/README.md

 ## Project Overview

-HackatonBEST is designed to tackle supply management and cost efficiency issues for online retail stores like RetailX.
+Our project is designed to tackle supply management and cost efficiency issues for online retail stores like RetailX.
 During the hackathon, our team created an AI-powered dashboard web application that leverages advanced data analytics to provide actionable insights and recommendations.

 ## Features